 Ear tags/ pastern tags

 Your goats will have been tagged before you purchased them.
-(This is done by law and Farm Services will have been given details that you now own goats) Ear tagging is very similar to ear piercing and care needs to be taken that the ears do not get infected.
+(This is done by law and Farm Services ;if you are in Guernsey, will have been given details that you now own goats) Ear tagging is very similar to ear piercing and care needs to be taken that the ears do not get infected.
 Mostly nothing needs to be done, but we find that turning the tags every day for a week helps to prevent sticking and infection.
 Please seek advice if there seems to be a problem or the ears look swollen.

 An alternative to ear tagging has recently been introduced, which is a tag around the pastern, on the leg of the goat.
 Either are a means of identifying the goat and must be done by law.

 If you have recently had a goat produce kids, you also need to think about registering them and details can be found on this website on the procedure for this.

 Kids that have just been separated from their Mother need to be looked after carefully as they do not have the sense to go in when it rains or at night straight away!
 You need to shut them in and get them used to the place that is warm/ safe and dry for bed, it will not take them long to realise that they need to run here when it rains or they feel unsafe.
 When left outside they will always need the option of shelter their whole lives, they do not like to get wet!